delineateio/box/readme.md

 ![vagrant manager](./assets/manager.png)

----

 ## Packaging

-To package the `box` for release on [Vagrant Cloud](https://app.vagrantup.com/) a scripts has been provided.
-This script can be found `./package/run.sh`, this script does a couple of things:
+To package the `box` for release on [Vagrant Cloud](https://app.vagrantup.com/) a script has been provided.
+This script can be found `./scripts/package.sh`, this script does a couple of things:

-1. Builds the box from scratch to ensure it's boxfesh
+1. Builds the box from scratch to ensure it's box fresh
-2. Additional scripts are run as part of `vagrant up` to clean and minimise the box
+2. Runs minimisation scripts during`vagrant up` to clean and minimise the box
-3. An `md5` checksum is generated so that this can be published with the box
+3. Creates an `md5` checksum so that this can be published with the box

-> The scripts are called from within the `vagrantfile` - these scripts have been copied and modified from the [Chef Bento](https://github.com/chef/bento) project.
-These scripts make a major difference to the file size reducing the unmodified box by two thirds.
+> The scripts are called from within the `vagrantfile` have been copied and modified from the [Chef Bento](https://github.com/chef/bento) project.
+These scripts make a major difference to the file size reducing the unmodified box by two thirds!

----

 ## Project Usage